yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/legal.md

 Developed by Organisation for Economic Co-operation and Development (OECD) in 2014, Common Reporting Standard (CRS) aims to combat tax evasion by facilitating tax info exchange between global level tax authorities.

+### Three Values: Face, Market and Book

+* Face value: the face value represents the principal amount that will be repaid at the end of the bond's term.
+* Market value: the market value is the price at which the bond is currently trading in the market.
+* Book value: the book value is the value of the bond as recorded in the company's financial statements.

+#### Key Differences

+* Face value is fixed, while market and book values can fluctuate.
+* Market value is subject to market conditions, while book value is subject to accounting principles, might get updated daily.
+* Market value is more volatile, while book value is more stable, e.g., updated per season/quarter.

 ## Anti-Laundering Law

 * Know Your Customer (KYC)